TRIQS/triqs/doc/reference/python/green/full.rst

    G1 = BlockGf(name_list = ('eg','t2g'), block_list = (g1,g2), make_copies = False)
    G2 = BlockGf(name_list = ('eg','t2g'), block_list = (g1,g2), make_copies = False)

-  Here G1 and G2 are exactly the same object, because they both have blocks which are views of ``g1`` and ``g2``.
+  Then, G1 and G2 are exactly the same object, because they both have blocks which are views of ``g1`` and ``g2``.

 * Instead, if you write::